landonb629/casio-mern-app/README.md

 # casio-mern-app

+# Application function
+- Allow users to login
+- allow users to make deposits and withdrawls from their account
+- allow authenticated users to see a list of games with prices associated with them
+- allow user to play games, and their account balance will be updated to reflect

 # Project motivations
 I wanted to try this project to continue building off the skills I have learned while exploring web development.
 I intend to use this project as a test application when running kubernetes, and container technologies from azure and AWS.